APPLICATIONS ARE CLOSED FOR THIS YEAR

 About the TEDxSquareMile theme

-The TEDx Square Mile theme in 2018 is ‘Surviving or Thriving’.
+The TEDx Square Mile theme in 2020 is ‘Limit / less’.
 Talks can be from 3 minutes of maximum of 18 minutes long.
 All successful candidates will be interviewed by our Speakers & Programme team.
 TEDxSquareMile Speakers will have a dedicated speaker’s coach who will work with you 1:1 to ensure you are prepared pre, during and post the big day.